-Once shunned, intuition is now a legitimate subject of scientific inquiry.
+Today, intuition is a legitimate subject of scientific inquiry.
 There’s no denying intuition exists.
 Countless well-known people acknowledge it and there are intuitive people who show signs and ‘live’ it.
-In this article we pay attention to what research tells us about intuition.
+In this article I pay attention to what research tells us about intuition.

 As far as science goes, is intuition real?
 Does intuition exist?
 Are there any scientific studies which can explain intuition?